flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.25 are:
+    The significant updates made to EGADS from Rev 1.24 are:

-    * Blend sections may have .C1side attribute to specify which side to make C1
+    * Upgrade to OpenCASCADE 7.8
-    * Improved STEP/IGES read peformace.
+    * Add Face Color attribute for STEP/IGES
-    * Read Name attribute on all entities from STEP/IGES files.
+    * Improved Name attribute for STEP/IGES
-    * EG_imprintBody accepts FACE/LOOP pairs consistent with documentation
-    * Added EG_mapBody2 for completely general mapping/
+    * Allow copyObject on PCurve without transformation
+    * Use consistent CURVE/SURFACE approximation algorithms and preserve periodicity in EG_convertToBspline
-    * Add EG_contextCopy to threading support
+    * Add EG_addKnots
+    * Add EG\_isIsoPCurve (only works for OCC 7.6 or above)
+    * Enable FullAttr for EG_imprintBody
+    * EG_matchBodyFaces and EG_matchBodyEdges API change, please see egads.pdf for details
+    * Check that all edges are imprinted by OCC in EG\_imprintBody
     * General bug fixes

 1.2.2 OpenCSM